Nourish - The Top Ten Superfoods with Natural Superpowers

 Bee pollen is often used as a natural energy booster, as well as being popular for supporting the immune system and increasing stamina.

-It is a natural antidote for fighting allergies particularly hay fever and sinusitis, helping to reduce inflammation.
+Interestingly, it is a natural antidote for fighting allergies, particularly hay fever and sinusitis since it helps to reduce inflammation.

-Research has also been shown to suggest that pollen counteracts the signs of aging and increases both mental and physical capability!
+Research also shows that pollen helps counteract the signs of ageing and increases both mental and physical capability!

 Irish Author Susan Jane White recommends putting it in the freezer to neutralize the taste if you’re not fond of it.
 I personally quite like it’s caramelly, yet slightly bitter tones.

 Maca is a root vegetable that grows in the Peruvian Andes at very high altitudes.
-It is a highly nutritious food that has been traditionally used to help with hormone balancing, stamina, energy, vitality, sexual function, fertility and enhancement of immune function.
+It is a highly nutritious food that has been traditionally used to help with:

 By increasing oxygen levels in the blood, maca helps with stamina and vitality.
 It also works as an adaptogen, helping one to cope with stress both physical and mental.
 It has also been shown to improve memory by improving the function of neurotransmitters.

-Maca is easy to digest and considered naturally rich in calcium, iron, magnesium, selenium and zinc, and contains 10% high-quality protein.
+Maca is easy to digest and considered naturally rich in calcium, iron, magnesium, selenium and zinc.
+Additionally, it contains 10% high-quality protein.

-Try it… by adding it to smoothies, porridge, desserts (goes well with cacao) muesli, puddings, or even over main meals such as stew or curry (just make sure you sprinkle it once the food has cooled slightly so as not damage the maca via excess heat.)
+- add it to main meals such as stew or curry.
+Just make sure you sprinkle it once the food has cooled slightly so as not damage the maca via excess heat.

 Acai Berries are an Amazonian fruit from Brazil pronounced Ah-sigh-ee.
-They are a powerful and nutritious super food that are incredibly high in antioxidants, polyphenols, anthocyanins (the purple piqment), amino acids, dietary fibre as well as vitamins and minerals, including calcium, phosphorus, beta-carotene and vitamin E.
+These berries are a powerful and nutritious superfood and are incredibly high in antioxidants, polyphenols, anthocyanins (the purple piqment), amino acids and dietary fibre.
+Equally, they brag high levels of vitamins and minerals, including calcium, phosphorus, beta-carotene and vitamin E.